oracle/graal/docs/reference-manual/graalvm-updater.md

 ## Install Components with a Download Token

-On Oracle GraalVM versions older than 23.0 (licensed under [Oracle Technology Network License Agreement GraalVM Enterprise Edition Including License for Early Adopter Versions](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html)), installing a component requires a user to provide a valid email address and accept a license for a given component.
+On GraalVM Enterprise Edition, the predecessor of Oracle GraalVM, installing a component requires users to provide a valid email address and accept a license for a given component.
 GraalVM Updater uses the **download token** (a personal access token, an alternative to using a password) which is bound to the user's email and defines the set of accepted licenses.
 Follow these steps to install, for example, Python: